phuvinhnguyen/URAG/README.md

 ## Reproduce

-Please refer to the `dev` branch for more information.
+Please refer (and switch) to the `dev` branch for more information.